Lent: Jesus in the Wilderness

 Introduction: The desert

-The children were taken into a large gazebo that had been erected in the large area between the entrance and the church and the church itself was hidden by closing the sliding doors.
+The children were taken into a large gazebo that had been erected in the large area between the entrance and the church and the church itself was hidden by closing the doors.

 Here the children were shown the film about the desert, with the noises of the wind and the sand.
 They were told about Poustinias, places to go to be alone with God, and shown pictures of Russian Poustinias.